 Munali Nickel Mine

-In excess of $180m has already been spent by the previous owners in developing the mine, installing a concentrator and bringing the mine into production.
+Munali has already had in excess of $180m spent by the previous owners in developing the mine, installing a concentrator and bringing the mine into production.
 However, for a number of reasons, such as the use of the wrong geological model and hence the wrong mining method being employed, this lead to uneconomic operations when the nickel price fell, and the placing of the mine on care and maintenance at the end of 2011.

 Working with the mine’s management team, CNM has spent the past two years conducting extensive evaluation and study work at Munali to put together a sustainable restart plan.
-A new geological model has been developed, a new JORC resource has been defined; 6Mt at 1 percent Ni; and a new mining method has been planned to extract the nickel from the ore body more efficiently and economically.
+A new geological model has been developed, a new JORC resource has been defined; 6Mt at 1 percent Ni; and a new mining method has been employed to extract the nickel from the ore body more efficiently and economically.
 The feasibility study for the mine restart was completed in March 2015.
 In-country, the mine will be operated through CNM’s wholly owned operating company, Mabiza Resources Ltd.

-Now fully funded for recommencement of operations in Q1 2019, CNM will produce our first nickel concentrate within that quarter.
+First nickel concentrate is targeted By Q1 2019.
 By Q3 2019, CNM will have met production ramp up schedule, delivering 60,000 tonnes of ore per month and 25,000 tonnes of nickel concentrate by the end of 2019.
 CNM’s immediate objective is low cost nickel concentrate production: C1 ≈ $9,000/t Ni.

 Munali Optimisation: Long Term Sustainability

 The new geological model, new resource estimate and new mining method have been designed to ensure that this time around, Munali’s operations will be sustainable.
-Additionally, CNM believe that this could be the cornerstone for a number of similar projects in the region.
+Additionally, CNM believe that this will be the cornerstone for a number of similar projects in the region and beyond.